netgen/query-translator/README.md

 ### Some use cases

+- User-level query language on top of your search backend
 - Common query language on top of different search backends
 - Control over options of the query language that is already provided by the search backend
 - Better error handling than provided by the search backend